Traveling to Iran as a Solo Female Traveler

 Accept the Invitations to Home if It Feels Trustworthy

-Travelling in Iran as a solo woman can be a memorable experience.
+Traveling in Iran as a solo woman can be a memorable experience.
 So, to get the most out of it, accept the invitations of the young Iranian couples and kind families that look trustworthy.
-Being in the house of a Persian family and eat their delicious food can be one of the best travel experiences in Iran.
+Being in the house of a Persian family and eating their delicious food can be one of the best travel experiences in Iran.
 To appreciate your new friends in Iran, you can give them small gifts from your country.

 On the other hand, in the villages of Iran, the people have great hearts and invite you to their simple houses.
 You can accept their sincere invitation.
 Maybe their houses and their foods are simple, but their kindness is real.
 You can even stay in their homes overnight.
-Finally, to thank them, it is helpful to give them a little cash as a gift.
+Finally, to thank them, it is nice to give them a little cash as a gift.